-Ducks follow a yearly cycle of growth, migration and parenting.
+Ducks follow a yearly life cycle of ducks that includes growth, migration and parenting.
 Independent of motherly supervision by a few months of age, young ducklings must fly south for the winter at four or five months of age.
-After a spending a winter season in the warm climates, these same ducks, not quite a year old, must return to the grounds where they were hatched and begin the life cycle anew, raising their own brood of baby ducklings.
+After spending a winter season in the warm climates, these same ducks, not quite a year old, must return to the grounds where they were hatched and begin the life cycle anew, raising their own brood of baby ducklings.

 The mother of a duckling is a devoted parent.
 Once they have found the perfect spot for their nest, they settle for an extended period of nest-sitting, serving as the incubator for the baby ducklings growing inside the eggs.
 A mother duck will stay on the nest almost exclusively, only leaving for the briefest spells to eat.

 After almost a month, the eggs will begin to hatch.
 The length of this process will depend upon the number of eggs, but usually lasts a full day.
 The ducklings are the most vulnerable to predators during their first two weeks of life, so mother ducks keep a close eye on the brood during this time.

 Ducklings continue to stay within the protective shelter of their mother's supervision until they are 1 1/2 to 2 months old.
 During this time, they are able to swim and catch their own food, but it may take a few tries for them to learn what is edible and what isn't.
 Baby ducklings still need the warmth of their mother's down feathers, so she snuggles them each night to keep them warm.

 Some duckling types, such as Mallard ducklings, must also be protected by their mother from other full-grown ducks, as they have a tendency to kill unfamiliar ducklings that wander into their family grouping.
 At 2 months ducklings can fly and are able to leave the protection of their mother's watchful eye.

 Life cycle of ducks: Teenagers